Chedgrave: Geography

 According to the 2021 census, Chedgrave has a population of 1,052 people which shows a minor increase from the 1,051 people recorded in the 2011 census.

 Chedgrave is located along the course of the River Chet with the A146, between Norwich and Lowestoft, passing through the parish.

 All Saints' Church

 Chedgrave's parish church is a tower-less church dating from the Twelfth Century, located on Hardley Road which has been Grade I listed since 1960.

 All Saints' was heavily restored in both the Georgian and Victorian eras as well as having a brick extension built in the 1990s.
 The church features an oak door dated to 1819 as well as Continental stained-glass windows which were allegedly extracted from Rouen Cathedral after the French Revolution.

 All Saints' Church features a memorial to General John Barrett of the British Indian Army who died on 15th October 1880 in Rawalpindi, Punjab.

+Windmills

+Two derelict windmills stand in a detached part of Chedgrave parish.
+Both drained the marshes into the River Yare.
+They are Pettingell's, or Seven Mile House Mill, and Six Mile House Mill.